kaonashi-tyc/zi2zi/README.md

 It will run through all the pairs of fonts specified in embedding_ids and interpolate the number of steps as specified.

 ### Pretrained Model
-Pretained model can be download [here](https://drive.google.com/open?id=0Bz6mX0EGe2ZuNEFSNWpTQkxPM2c) which is trained with 27 fonts, only generator is saved to reduce the model size.
+Pretained model can be downloaded [here](https://drive.google.com/open?id=0Bz6mX0EGe2ZuNEFSNWpTQkxPM2c) which is trained with 27 fonts, only generator is saved to reduce the model size.
 ## Acknowledgements
 Code derived and rehashed from: